Scale without conformal symmetry in hydrodynamics: Ward-Takahashi identities

 \section{Ward-Takahashi identities}

-The global symmetries of the system are spacetime translations and scale transformations.
+We derive the Ward-Takahashi identities for the global symmetries of the system, namely spacetime translations, spatial rotations, Lorentz boosts and scale transformations, by means of functional methods.
 The global scale symmetry is implemented \emph{à la} Weyl \cite{Iorio:1996ad}: the fields and the vielbeins $e_\mu^a$ transform, while the coordinates and derivatives are invariant.
 All the appearances of the metric must be explicit, in particular in the integration measure $d^dx\,\sqrt{-g}$, where $g_{\mu\nu} = e^a_\mu e^b_\nu \eta_{ab}$.

 The system is coupled to a connection $\Omega_\mu$ for scale transformations.
 This and the metric $g_{\mu\nu}$ are non-dynamical background fields whose variations define the currents through